EDJNet/tidywikidatar/README.md

-Besides querying Wikidata and using the basic `tw_search()` function described above, `tidywikidatar` includes function that facilitate retrieving Wikidata identifiers based on Wikipedia pages, as well as the Wikidata identifiers corresponding to all the Wikipedia pages includen in a given Wikipedia page.
+Besides querying Wikidata and using the basic `tw_search()` function described above, `tidywikidatar` includes function that facilitate retrieving Wikidata identifiers based on Wikipedia pages, as well as the Wikidata identifiers corresponding to all the Wikipedia pages included in a given Wikipedia page.
 This may be useful in particular on Wikipedia pages that are lists of other pages, or as an alternative approach for finding relations between various Wikidata items.